rachderossi/NLP-Python/README.md

 ## crawler.py
 Python script that gets data from a website and downloads it as an xls file.
 It's a crawler built with Selenium.

+## contact_list
+Contact list using Python and data structures: lists and dictionaries.